Remembering Saint Marianne Cope

-On this day in 1883, Saint Marianne Cope arrived in Hawaii to take care of people with Hansen’s disease — more commonly known as leprosy — at Kalaupapa on Moloka’i.
+On Nov.
+8 in 1883, Saint Marianne Cope arrived in Hawaii to take care of people with Hansen’s disease — more commonly known as leprosy — at Kalaupapa on Moloka’i.
 The day was heralded as “Landing of the Sisters Day” in Honolulu.

 Born in Germany and raised in New York, Cope went to work in a textile factory as a young girl to help support her family.
 She became a Sister in the Order of St. Francis in 1862, and began teaching in schools established for German immigrants and later founded two hospitals in New York.